SAP/cloud-robotics/docs/how-to/deploy-from-sources.md

    Docker containers for core services are built in docker containers.

-   If you have set a docker registry where the images are already existing in the previous step, you could skip this step.
+   For convenience you can save the docker registry you want to use in `.REGISTRY` file in the root directory of this repository on your computer.
+The registry from this file is used by default for building and pushing your images.
+This file is not synchronized to github.

    You can start building your docker images using `make docker-images`